 Issued By: Vice President of Student Affairs and Dean of Students

 Effective Date: November 1990

 When students drop and/or withdraw from courses, a Federal Return of Title IV funding (R2T4) calculation must be performed.
 The calculation determines the prorated amount of all Title IV funds (Pell Grants, SEOG Grants, Direct Student Loans) which must be returned to the federal government.
 This R2T4 calculation does not change for students activated or relocated for military service.
-If, after they withdraw from the term, CSS refunds 100% of the tuition charges as per the refund policy, any refund must be used to repay federal programs in accordance with the R2T4 calculation.
-Any previously awarded refunds for the affected term may be altered based on this calculation.
+If, after they drop or withdraw from the term, and CSS refunds 100% of the tuition charges as per the refund policy, any refund must be used to repay disbursements from federal aid programs in accordance with the R2T4 calculation.
+Any previously awarded refunds for the affected term may also be altered based on this calculation.

 The College of St. Scholastica will return any unearned federal tuition assistance (TA) funds on a proportional basis through at least the 60 percent portion of the period for which the funds were provided.
 TA funds are earned proportionally during an enrollment period, with unearned funds returned based upon when a student stops attending; this mirrors The College's Withdrawal and Return of Title IV Funding (R2T4) Policy.
 When a Service member stops attending due to a military service obligation, the Veterans Resource Center Coordinator will work with the affected Service member to identify solutions that will not result in student debt for the returned portion.
 It is the student's responsibility to inform the Veterans Resource Center Coordinator when they must stop attending classes and the rationale.

 Other financial aid procedures will be dictated by the regulations of the source.
 This includes VA funding.

 Created: July 25, 2012; Revised: August 21, 2020